-Milk will be provided for all children, if your child does not like or cannot drink milk, then water will be offered as an alternative.
-If your child has special dietary needs, we may ask you to provide their drink.
+Milk or water will be provided for all children.
+If your child has special dietary needs, we may ask you to provide their drink and snack.
 Healthy snacks will be offered daily.
 Different snacks will also be provided connected to themes that we are working on.
 We celebrate birthdays and special occasions but ask that parents do not send sweets into Pre-school as we are promoting the "good oral health of children" which is a new addition to the welfare requirements of the EYFS 2021.

 Fresh drinking water is available to children always.
-Children can bring drink bottles from home filled with water.